NOUREENSIRAJ/Full-Stack-Projects/README.md

 ## Projects: What it does

+## luna-spice:
-luna-spice:Restaurant table reservations with per-room capacity, so a room fills up instead of overbooking	Flask · SQLite · Jinja · CSS
+Restaurant table reservations with per-room capacity, so a room fills up instead of overbooking	Flask · SQLite · Jinja · CSS

+## gloss-salon-booking
-gloss-salon-booking:Salon appointment booking with services and time slots	Flask · SQLite · Jinja · CSS
+Salon appointment booking with services and time slots	Flask · SQLite · Jinja · CSS

+## gloss-salon-static
-gloss-salon-static:Static front-end version of the Gloss salon site	HTML · CSS
+Static front-end version of the Gloss salon site	HTML · CSS

+## WellCrest
-medislot:Doctor appointment booking	Flask · SQLite · Jinja · CSS
+Doctor appointment booking	Flask · SQLite · Jinja · CSS

 Each project folder has its own README, screenshots and setup instructions.